 A major in Communication Design will empower you to express ideas, brands, and storylines clearly and creatively.

 In our complex world, effective, clear communication through visual design is always in demand.
-Learn to design strong solutions and solve communication challenges with Emily Carr University’s Communication Design Major.
+Learn to design strong solutions and solve communication challenges with our Communication Design Major.
 Studies combine theory and practice, exploring cultural, historical, technical, ecological, and theoretical issues.
 With this knowledge, you will be ready to develop an engaging and sought after visual design practice.

 Communication Design offers progressively challenging experiences over the final three years of study in your four-year degree program.
 The focus is on developing comprehensible design of messages and experiences.
 You begin with a required mix of core studio and critical studies courses, then move toward flexible electives that allow you to customize your design education.
 Electives include print design, interactivity, and motion graphics.
 Within these areas of specialization, choose to focus on illustration, typography, wayfinding, information design and other opportunities.
 The program emphasizes 2D design - in print or on screen - plus opportunities to investigate overlapping areas in 3D design.